Cross-border cooperation during a cross-border pandemic

-The last couple of weeks of 2021 were dominated by the cross-border nature of the COVID-19 crisis, and the fight against it.
-While the Netherlands went into the holiday season under a lockdown, complete closures were largely absent in Germany and Belgium.
-This leads to so-called cross-border effects, where people move, like a waterbed, to the neighbouring countries to enjoy eating and drinking out, as well as shopping.
-In response, the governments of the Netherlands, Flanders and North Rhine-Westphalia urged people not to visit the neighbouring countries if it they do not need to.[1]
-It is not the first time, as it has been the case a few times during the past two years of COVID-19.
-Also in 2020 just before the holiday season.
-An ultimate emergency measure was the Belgian border closure, after the events were the other way around, with many Belgian residents coming to enjoy the possibilities in the Netherlands.
+The final weeks of 2021 were dominated by the cross-border nature of COVID-19 and its control.
+While the Netherlands entered the festive season in full lockdown, full closures remained largely absent in Germany and Belgium.
+This leads to so-called border effects, where, like a waterbed, people divert to neighbouring countries to enjoy the hospitality industry and shops there.
+In response, the heads of government of the Netherlands, Flanders and North Rhine-Westphalia called for people not to go to neighbouring countries if they don’t have to.[1]
+This call is not new, but has been made repeatedly over the past small two years of COVID-19.
+So too in 2020 just before the holidays.
+An ultimate emergency measure was the Belgian border closure, after the opposite scenario took place with many Belgian residents coming to recreate in the Netherlands.

-ITEM analyses show how cross-border cooperation fell short during COVID-19, with critical consequences for the border region where commuting to other countries is a daily phenomenon.
-After all, especially there, measures taken at the national level clash with each other and create friction.
+ITEM analyses show how cross-border cooperation fell and falls short during COVID-19, to the detriment of the border region where border commuting is a day-to-day phenomenon.
+Indeed, in the border region, measures taken at the national level clash and create friction.

-“GGD: Don’t get a booster abroad” was the headline of the NOS.[2]
-It comes after several reports about Dutch ‘booster tourism’ in Germany.
-The GGD’s call to vaccinate in the Netherlands fits the general national attitude during the crisis.
-This is remarkable in a cross-border crisis, where countries share a common goal: to have as many people fully vaccinated, as quickly as possible.
-The call is even more remarkable since COVID-19 vaccination has been coordinated at the European level.
-In addition to the common purchase of vaccinations, a European Regulation stipulates that all people who are vaccinated with a vaccine officially recognised in the EU, can receive an EU Digital COVID-19 Certificate.
-This Regulation also states that the member state in which the last vaccine was administered is obliged to issue a certificate.
-Now that this is regulated at a European level by means of this Regulation, such a certificate is valid throughout Europe.
-By law, this applies to travel (the ‘international’ QR code), and next to that, Member States can also choose to use the European corona pass for access to other sectors, in line with the 3G or 2G rule.
-The Netherlands, Belgium and Germany, for example, have implemented these rules.
+“GGD: Don’t get booster shot abroad” headlined NOS,[2] following several reports of Dutch ‘booster tourism’ in Germany.
+The GGD’s call to vaccinate in the Netherlands fits into the overall national reflex during the crisis.
+This is remarkable in a cross-border crisis, where there is a common goal: to have as many people as possible fully vaccinated as quickly as possible.
+All the more remarkable is the call in light of the fact that COVID-19 vaccination is precisely what is now aligned at the European level.
+In addition to procurement, a European Regulation regulates that all those vaccinated in the EU by an authorised vaccine can obtain an EU Corona certificate (EU Digital COVID-19 Certificate).
+This Regulation also stipulates that the Member State in which the last vaccine was administered is obliged to issue a certificate.
+Now that this is regulated on a European level through a Regulation, such a certificate is also valid throughout Europe.
+By law, this applies to travel (the ‘international’ QR code), member states can also choose to use the European corona pass for access to sectors, according to the 3G or 2G rule.
+The Netherlands, Belgium and Germany, for example, have done this.

-Of course, it would be good if it was possible to register a German booster in the Dutch Corona Check app – also to get an overview of the vaccination rate in the country.
-This requires even more cross-border cooperation.
-With a shared goal, cooperation between the GGD and its German counterpart would fit the crisis more than a purely national reflex.
-Wouldn’t it benefit the booster campaign and the inhabitants of border regions, if, for example, there would be cooperation with the eastern neighbours, now that they are evidently open to it?
-For residents of South Limburg, Aachen may be closer than many available northern locations to get a vaccination.
-It are these innovative solutions in, and for, the border region, that do justice to the statement by GGD GHOR (the umbrella branch organisation of the GGDs) itself: ‘each region, depending on its capacity, will implement its own innovative and creative ways, to meet the required upscaling as quickly as possible‘.[3]
+Of course, it would be good if it became possible for a German booster could also be registered in the Dutch Corona Check app, also for an overview of vaccination coverage.
+On the contrary, this requires even more cross-border cooperation.
+With a common goal, GGD cooperation with the German counterpart fits better than a national reflex.
+Wouldn ‘t it benefit the booster campaign if , for instance for residents of borderregions ‘ to cooperate with their eastern neighbours, now that they are apparently open to it?
+For residents of South Limburg, Aachen may be closer than many available higher vaccination sites.
+It is these innovative solutions in and for the border region that do justice to the passage by GGD GHOR (the umbrella branch organisation of the GGD’s): ‘each region as capacity demands, with its own innovative and creative ways of implementation, to fulfil the required scaling-up as soon as possible ‘.[3]

 Three handicaps

-Firstly, the European handicap.
-There is a lack of greater European harmonisation in the field of health and infectious diseases, as opposed to, for example, animal diseases.
-More European harmonisation gives border regions more scope for cross-border cooperation.
-There are too few instruments at the European level to combat health risks in a more coordinated way, because the fact remains that health care is a national competence, and the Member States themselves have the final say on it.
-The European Commission is often looked at for solutions, and the finger is often pointed at them, but they can hardly be to blame if their powers are lacking.
-In this light, the coordinated approach to vaccinations and certificates is an important milestone that has prevented Member States from becoming competitors.
-In line with this, why should it not be possible in the future to also achieve a more structured cooperation around patient distribution?
-Here, border regions could be important frontrunners if agreements are made at European level.
-After all, it has previously proved possible to come up with an unprecedented European approach, as can be seen in the area of financial support measures.
-Prof. Luuk van Middelaar recently described, in the Guardian, how important the common “recovery fund” broke a “taboo” and how important that was for the cohesion of the European Union.[7]
-Strangely enough, there is little debate, especially in the Netherlands, on the benefits of a far-reaching “Health Union”.
+First, the European handicap.
+There is a lack of more far-reaching European harmonisation in the field of health and infectious diseases, unlike, say, animal disease.
+More European harmonisation creates more room for cross-border cooperation for regions at the border.
+There are too few instruments at European level to combat health risks in a more coordinated way, now that healthcare is a national competence.
+The European Commission is often looked at and pointed at, but they are little to blame if their powers are simply lacking.
+The coordinated approach around vaccinations and evidence is an important milestone in this light; it has prevented member states from becoming competitors of each other.
+Following on from this, why would it not be possible to also achieve more structured cooperation on patient dissemination in the future?
+Here, border regions could be important frontrunners if agreements are reached at European level.
+After all, when it comes to financial support measures, it has previously proved possible to come up with an unprecedented European approach.
+Prof Luuk van Middelaar recently described in the Guardian how the common “recovery fund”, another evidence of far-reaching cooperation, breaks a “taboo” and how important that is for the cohesion of the European Union.[7]
+Strangely enough, there is little discussion about the benefits of a more far-reaching “Health Union”, especially in the Netherlands too.

 A second handicap is at the national level, where there is a lack of coordination between neighbouring countries.
-Since European cooperation in healthcare, as described, is very limited due to the lack of competences, solidarity with neighbouring countries seems even more important.
-In border regions, cooperation should then be based not so much on European rules, but on good agreements between governments at different levels.
-However, this is not, or not sufficiently, the case.
-There are few, if any, cross-border agreements regarding a cross-border health crisis, surprisingly enough not even within the Benelux Union.
-Therefore, the lack of sufficient agreements for working together across borders lies at the root of this second problem.
-As a result, ad-hoc actions were improvised.
-Examples are the joint appeals by the heads of government as shown before, or the ad-hoc agreements on the transport of Dutch patients to German Intensive Care Units.
-Especially the latter shows that there is no structural cooperation.
-It never went beyond attempts to solve, instead of coming up with an approach to prevent these problematic situations from happening in the first place.
-Again, innovative ideas such as the possibilities of coordinated cross-border patient distribution or the harmonisation of vaccination strategies are not even discussed at the national level, where decisions are made and strategies are formed.
-Although there is goodwill and ideas at the local level, they have not sufficiently reached the national decision-making process.
+Since European cooperation in healthcare as described is very limited due to competences, solidarity with neighbouring countries seems all the more important.
+In border regions, cooperation should then not so much be through European rules, but on the basis of good agreements between governments at different levels.
+However, this is not to little the case.
+There are few to no cross-border agreements regarding a cross-border health crisis, surprisingly not even in the context of the Benelux Union.
+Consequently, the lack of proper agreements to cooperate across borders is at the root of this second handicap.
+As a result, ad hoc cross-border actions had to be improvised.
+Examples include the joint appeals by government leaders or the ad hoc agreements on the transport of Dutch patients to German Intensive Care Units.
+Especially the latter shows, that there is no structural cooperation.
+It never got beyond attempts to cure, not to a joint approach to prevention.
+Again, innovative ideas such as the possibilities of coordinated cross-border patient dissemination or harmonisation of vaccination strategies are not even discussed at the national level, where decisions are made and strategies formed.
+Although benevolence and ideas exist at local, decentralised levels, these have not managed to reach national decision-making sufficiently.

-Lastly, there is the third handicap, at the local and regional level.
-All involved parties, stakeholders, and actors in the Euroregion were guided by national crisis management strategies, as is the case with the booster vaccinations.
-The role in cross-border crisis management has also been taken over by national/regional and federal authorities, placing the Euregional players in a ‘reactive’ role.
-Willing regional actors are thus not in a position to take action themselves.
-Regional cross-border cooperation is therefore hampered.
-The regional handicap is aggravated by the complexity on the administrative level, where, in contrast to the operational level, local administrators do not always know how to find their counterpart on the other side of the border for information exchange and coordination.
-This was evident at least for the Euregio Meuse-Rhine in the case of, for example, the chairmen of crisis teams, according to research by ITEM within the framework of PANDEMRIC.[8]
-It underlines the importance of structural consultation and understanding of (crisis) organisation structures across the border.
-In the future, new cross-border crisis teams could play a role, whereby the challenge is to bring the right partners together due to the differences in national competences.
+Finally, there is the third handicap at the local and regional level.
+All involved parties, stakeholders and actors in the Euroregion were driven by national crisis management strategies, as also with regard to booster vaccinations.
+The role in cross-border crisis management has also been taken over by national/regional and federal authorities, placing Euroregional players in a ‘reactive’ role.
+Benevolent regional actors are thus not in a position to take action themselves.
+Regional cross-border cooperation is thus hampered.
+The regional handicap is compounded at the complexity on the administrative level, where, in contrast to the operational level, local administrators did not always know how to find their counterpart on the other side of the border for information and coordination.
+This was evident at least for the Meuse-Rhine Euroregion with, for example, crisis team chairmen, ITEM research as part of PANDEMRIC[8] shows.
+It endorses the importance of structural consultation and knowledge of (crisis) organisational structures across the border.
+New cross-border crisis teams could play a role in the future, with the challenge being to bring the right partners together because of differences in national competences.

-So, let’s not aim for ‘booster tourism’ in Aachen, but for booster cooperation with Aachen.
+Thus, on to not ‘booster tourism’ in Aachen but booster cooperation with Aachen.

 [1]https://www.rijksoverheid.nl/documenten/diplomatieke-verklaringen/2021/12/23/gezamenlijke-verklaring-van-nederland-en-noordrijn-westfalen-over-beperken-van-contacten